AprilSylph/XKit-Rewritten/docs/framework.md

 The cleanup function of the script.
 Called whenever the user disables the script, also regardless of tab focus.

+#### `onStorageChanged()`
+- Type: Async Function
+- Required: No

+The preference-handling code of the script.
+Added as a `browser.storage.onChanged` listener when the script is enabled, and removed when the script is disabled.
+If the script does not export this function, the script will be automatically restarted when its preferences are changed.

 #### `stylesheet`
 - Type: Boolean
 - Required: No

 Whether the script has a stylesheet.
 If true, there should be a `.css` file of matching name in the same directory level.
 The stylesheet is automatically added and removed during the script's lifecycle.

-#### `autoRestart`
-- Type: Boolean
-- Required: No

-Whether the script should automatically restart on preference changes.
-If true, the script's `clean()` and then `main()` functions are called whenever its preferences are modified.
-If false, the script must build its own preference changes handling code (assuming it has preferences at all).

 ## Metadata files